 The buyer takes over the startup using cash or stock as a compensation, and key executives and employees from the startup often stay at the company for a period of time in order to be able to cash out and vest their stock.
 Exits provide capital to startup investors, which can then return the money to their limited partners (in the case of Venture Capitalists) or to the investors themselves (in the case of business angels).

 Startup acquisitions are much more frequent in the US than in Europe, but lately there’s been a significant surge in the number of European acquisitions: according to Tech.eu in the first half of 2014 there were 131 exits in Europe.

 A different type of acquisition that is very common in Silicon Valley is acquihires (acquisition + hiring).
-In this case the buyer is not so much interested in the product as it is in the team, the talent.
+In this case the buyer is not so much interested in the product as it is in the team, the talent, where it’s also important to have a development partner with scalable team.
 Acquihires often lead to the closure of the products and services that have been acquired and employees end up being transferred to a company usually receive significant hiring bonuses.

 Acquihires tend to happen at an earlier stage in comparison to big startup acquisitions, which means that they often provide less capital to business angels and Venture Capitalists.

 Let’s float in the stock market: IPO as an exit strategy